isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1854.md

 ---
-title: CROSSTRACK GO - Crosstrack GO Package B
+title: NetSuite-SuiteSuccess FinancialsFirst Standard Cloud Service w/ implementation
 permalink: /productivity-solutions-grant/solutionrepo/solution1854
 ---

 ### Description

-CrossTrack GO is a fleet management platform that is available on both desktop and mobile (Android and iOS) for companies to help better manage their fleet of vehicles and drivers.
-With a few clicks, know exactly where your vehicles are in the palm of your hand.
+For more than 20 years, Oracle NetSuite has helped organizations grow, scale and adapt to change.
+NetSuite provides a suite of cloud-based applications, which includes financials / Enterprise Resource Planning (ERP), inventory management, HR, professional services automation and omnichannel commerce, used by more than 22,000 customers in 203 countries and dependent territories.

+Learn more at https://www.netsuite.com.sg or via the NetSuite blog.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CROSSTRACK_20200609_Desensitised_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedOracleAnnexCRwef12August2021-_Part_78.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria